 - All papers must meet the requirements listed in Step 1, including the certification requirements.

-Note: Please write on the Portfolio Submission Form that you are a new transfer student and list the date you transferred to UMB.
+Note: Please write on the Portfolio Submission Form that you are a new transfer student and list the date you transferred to UMass Boston.